 The Channel Sediment Removal Project

-Your TLIA Board has developed a plan to address this pressing issue.
-We have applied for a permit to suction dredge about two feet of sediment across a 60-foot wide navigation channel between the Narrows at Upper Twin Lake down to the bridge at the entrance to Lower Twin Lake and north from the bridge to the channel boat launch.
+Your TLIA Board is completing a plan to address this pressing issue.
+In the spring of 2022, we received permits to suction dredge about two feet of sediment across a 40-foot-wide navigation channel between the narrows at Upper Twin Lake east to the bridge at the entrance to Lower Twin Lake and north from the bridge to the channel boat launch.

 The Board retained the services Envirodredge, an experienced company, to help us implement the project.
 The dredging phase of the project was conducted in October of 2022.
 Dredging removed 5,350 cubic yards of sediment.
 Sediment was pumped up to 2,000 feet via floating pipeline to the channel boat launch area.
 Polymers were then added to the slurry to help separate the water from the sediment and then pumped into two large geo-textile bags for dewatering.
 Dewatering of the filter bags has taken place over the past six months.
 In May, the residual sediment will be loaded and hauled about 3 miles to the Scarcello ranch to be used as a soil amendment.
 The boat launch site will then be cleaned up and restored to use by about the end of May.
 We expect this project to greatly improve late summer navigation through the channel and reduce nutrient loading to Lower Twin Lake.